May 20, 2011

 The RedHawks added three in the third to go up 4-0.
+Jon Edgington walked with one out and took third on a Brad Gschwind single.
 Adam Weisenburger doubled in Edgington before a groundout plated another run.
 Weldon singled through the right side for an RBI.

 Ohio answered in the sixth with a two-run home run off reliever Shawn Marquardt.
 He replaced Mac Thoreson, who was pulled after five innings in preparation for the MAC Tournament next week.
 The RedHawk starter improved to 5-3 by scattering scattered four hits and a walk, while striking out three.

 Miami immediately responded with a four in the seventh to break the game open.
 Brenner singled and went to second when Edgington walked.
 Both runners moved up on a double steal, allowing a one-out single to make the score 5-2.
 Redeker singled in a run, then Weldon capped the inning by lacing a double down the right field line.

 The Bobcats tried to rally, using four hits, a walk and a hit batter to plate five runs.
 But Sam Dawes settled down, striking out the next hitter to end the contest.

 Game two was scoreless until the fifth when Miami plated an unearned run.
 Ryan Brenner singled and advanced to third on a pair of groundouts.
 He scored when Weldon reached first on a strikeout that got past the catcher and went to the backstop.